I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ne-d3dukmdt--d3dddi-video-signal-scanline-ordering.md

 ## -remarks
 <p>The values of the D3DDDI_VIDEO_SIGNAL_SCANLINE_ORDERING enumeration type indicate whether the image displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
 The values also indicate which field comes first in the ordering.</p>

-<p>The values of the D3DDDI_VIDEO_SIGNAL_SCANLINE_ORDERING enumeration type indicate whether the image displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
-The values also indicate which field comes first in the ordering.</p>

-<p>The values of the D3DDDI_VIDEO_SIGNAL_SCANLINE_ORDERING enumeration type indicate whether the image displayed on the monitor contains the entire content of a video frame or only half of the content (that is, either the even or odd scan lines, which occur interchangeably).
-The values also indicate which field comes first in the ordering.</p>

 ## -requirements
 <table>
 <tr>